Osundairo Brothers Are Reportedly Refusing To Give Statement About Jussie Smollett Alleged Hoax Story

-Abel and Ola Osundairo, the brothers who told the police that Empire actor Jussie Smollett paid them to stage a racist and homophobic attack against him are reportedly refusing to stand by their story with a public statement now that charges against Smollett have been dropped.
+Abel and Ola Osundairo, the brothers who told the police that Empire actor Jussie Smollett paid them to stage a racist and homophobic attack against him, are reportedly refusing to stand by their story with a public statement now that charges against Smollett have been dropped.
 TMZ reports that the brothers plan to maintain their silence now that Smollett’s criminal record has been wiped clean much to the dismay of their former attorney, Gloria Schmidt.
 According to their article, Schmidt has dropped them as clients because of their refusal to issue a statement to the press.

 The news of the Osundairos loss of legal representation came via a written statement to the press.